Square Inch to Hectare Conversion Calculator: Free Online Tool

 Is the square inch an SI unit?

-No, it is part of the imperial and US customary systems.
-The corresponding metric units are square centimeter (cm²) or square millimeter (mm²).
+No, the square inch is not part of the International System of Units (SI).
+It belongs to the British Imperial and US customary systems.
+The corresponding SI units for area are the square meter (m²) and its derived units like the square centimeter (cm²) and square millimeter (mm²).

 About Hectare (ha)